carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 exercises: 10
 questions:
 - "What is the difference between a spreadsheet and a table?"
+- "How do I bulk load data into sqlite3?"
 objectives:
 - "Explore data from different locations using a single database"
 keypoints: